section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ![initializing-installation-window](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-first-installation.png)

-* Pick on the components that we are going to use that is MySQL and phpMyAdmin and click Next.
+* Pick on the components that we will use: MySQL and phpMyAdmin, and click Next.

 ![Pick components](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-second-pick-components.png)

-* Select the folder where Xampp is to be installed and click Next.
+* Select the folder where to install  Xampp, and click Next.

 ![Installation folder](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-third-folder-selection.png)

-* Select language and click next.
+* Select the language, and click next.

 ![Language](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-fourth-language-selection.png)